 Disclosure: This post contains affiliate links for your shopping convenience.
 Should you chose to purchase through these links we make a small commission at no extra cost to you.
 You can read our full disclosure here.

-A set of these crochet coasters would be a thoughtful handmade gift idea, especially paired with some mugs such as those from our own nature-inspired collection!
+A set of these crochet coasters would make a great gift for someone’s coffee table, especially paired with some mugs such as those from our own nature-inspired collection!

 Guage: one coaster = 4” across